Care & Feeding

-Tips for selecting and taking care of your first pet rabbit.
+Here are some tips for selecting and taking care of your first pet rabbit.
 Rabbits make wonderful pets, but there are some things that you will need to consider before bringing one home.
-A guide to starting off right with your new furry friend.

 Rabbits need toys to live happy and healthy lives.
 Luckily, homemade toys are easy and fun to DIY.
 You'll find all kinds of ideas and instructions here!